Portsmouth Airport (Hampshire): Hants and Sussex Aviation

 H&SA have been established on the site for over fifty years.
 In 1949, the firm designed the Herald single-seat light aircraft, which made a few ground hops at the airfield in 1953.
 Registered G-ALYA, the sole example was an ultra-light aircraft with a tricycle undercarriage and was powered by a 40 hp Aeronca-JAP J-99 engine.
 The aircraft was dismantled in 1955.

 During the late 1970s, the firm was handling the overhaul of light turbine and piston engines for aircraft and other uses.
 H&SA are still active today (2012).
 They operate under the name H+S Aviation and have 2 sites in Portsmouth.
 The firm are now owned by BBA Aviation who own various aviation companies across the world.
+In 2023 H+S Aviation were sold by BBA Aviation to StandAero who also own the Fleetlands site in nearby Gosport.
+The H+S Aviation site in Robinson Way was closed, with operations moving to the Fleetlands site, followed by most of the Airport Service Road site also relocating to Fleetlands too.
+All that remains in the Airport Service Road site now are the engine test facilities and the engine accessory facilities due to complexity and cost of relocation.

 Subsequent use

 The area has been redeveloped with retail and industrial units, and a housing estate called Anchorage Park.
 But a few of the old aircraft industry companies remain on the site including Portsmouth Aviation, Hants and Sussex Aviation and FPT Industries.

 The area has several roads named after local significant aircraft industry people, especially Norway Road (previously called 'Rat Lane') and Nevil Shute Way, which are both named after the author Nevil Shute (Nevil Shute Norway) who was one of the founders of Airspeed Ltd.